 These savings are only the beginning.
 An intelligent building solution offers great energy efficiency gains with HVAC, refrigeration, and more.
 Further, it can help customers drive improved business productivity through space planning, optimized lighting and environmental conditions, as well as many other applications.
 The current technology is less obtrusive than previous generations of energy controls.
 That makes it simple to install gateways and other equipment—much of it is now wireless—while an LED retrofit is taking place.

 Gain More Than Savings

-In contrast, an intelligent building solution can maximize building efficiency and reduce energy costs while increasing employee safety, comfort, and productivity.
+An intelligent building solution can maximize building efficiency and reduce energy costs while increasing employee safety, comfort, and productivity.
 Such a solution can also help organizations meet their sustainability and carbon reduction goals.
 By taking a scalable approach to green initiatives, organizations can achieve them without increasing their overall costs in the process.

 By deploying an intelligent building solution, organizations can attain the following benefits:

 - Save money with lighting controls such as daylight harvesting and occupancy sensing.

 - Monitor and manage energy consumption and savings.